abstract

 Data Pack System Logo

-DPS is a header-only C++17 serialization library with no external dependencies.
+DPS is an open-source header-only C++17 serialization library with no external dependencies that I wrote while working at SoundChalk.
 It is designed to:

 • Be fast (really fast)